 Colon cancer screenings are an essential component of colon health because the early stages of colon cancer often have no symptoms.
 A fast track colonoscopy makes screening for the disease easy.
 Once symptoms develop, the disease is more advanced.
 Bloody stool, abdominal pain, diarrhea, unusual bowel habits, weakness, fatigue, rectal bleeding, and sudden weight loss are all symptoms that require prompt examination by a colorectal expert.
 Screenings for colon cancer before any of those symptoms develop is the best way to catch the disease in a more treatable stage.

 When colon cancer is detected early, successful treatment of the disease is more probable.
-During a colonoscopy, the small and large intestine will be examined with a colonoscope.
+During a colonoscopy, the small and large intestine will be examined with a colonoscopy.
 The visual inspection checks your colon for ulcers, polyps, tumors, or any other abnormalities.
 Colon tissue may also be removed and biopsied.
 The process helps determine whether or not precancerous or cancerous cells are present in the colon.

 Colon Cancer Prevention